Martin Marty (bishop): Vicar Apostolic of Dakota Territory

 In July 1876, Marty departed Indiana by steamer for Standing Rock in the Dakota Territory, along the upper Missouri River, where he intended to found a Benedictine monastery to assist the Lakota people.

 On August 12, 1879, Pope Leo XIII appointed Marty as vicar apostolic of the Dakota Territory; he was consecrated bishop on February 1, 1880, by Bishop Silas Chatard and named titular bishop of Tiberias.
 Marty then resigned as abbot of Saint Meinrad.Marty worked among the Lakota people living on the Standing Rock Reservation in North and South Dakota.
 The Hunkpapa Sioux called him "Black Robe Lean Chief".

 The area was first under the jurisdiction of the Apostolic Vicariate of Nebraska.
 As the Dakota Territory had only 12 Catholic priests, Marty actively recruited priests from the Eastern United States and Europe.
 In 1880 Marty persuaded Benedictine sisters from Missouri to assist him at Fort Yates, a mission among the Yankton Sioux.

 In 1884, Marty attended the Third Plenary Council in Baltimore, Maryland.
 He served on the committee to establish the Catholic University of America in Washington, D.C.
 Marty was appointed president of the Bureau of Catholic Indian Missions.

 Bishop of Sioux Falls

 On November 26, 1889, Pope Leo XIII appointed Marty as the first bishop of the new Diocese of Sioux Falls, which, at that time, comprised all of South Dakota.

 Bishop of Saint Cloud

 Leo XIII appointed Marty as bishop of St. Cloud on January 18, 1895, even though Marty was already quite ill.
 Martin Marty died on September 19, 1896, at age 62.

 Legacy

 The town of Marty, South Dakota, and Mount Marty University in Yankton, South Dakota are named after Marty.
+There is a statute of Marty at Saint Meinrad Archabbey.